dannybauman/30-day-map-challenge-2025/README.md

 ### The Multi-Platform Approach

-Instead of building 1 map per day, my hope is to easily build like 10-20!
-I'll use multiple AI models to help come up with ideas, then choose 1-2 to run through a bunch of AI development platforms simultaneously.
-This way it'll show a comparison on how different tools handle the same geospatial prototyping task.
+Instead of building 1 map per day, my goal was to easily build like 10-20!
+I used multiple AI models to help come up with ideas, then chose 1-2 to run through a bunch of AI development platforms simultaneously.
+This showed a comparison of how different tools handle the same geospatial prototyping task.

 ### To Vibe Code or Not To Vibe Code
-For this I'll mostly be vibe coding with minimal care for code quality or longevity, which is NOT right for most projects.
-I'm treating this as a rapid prototyping lab to watch how well AI-assisted development performs in between the human craft steps.
+For this I mostly used vibe coding with minimal care for code quality or longevity, which is NOT right for most projects.
+I treated this as a rapid prototyping lab to watch how well AI-assisted development performs in between the human craft steps.

-My earlier code of conduct note is my guardrail: I only publish work I personally guide, I cite every dataset and call out each AI-assisted contribution, and I talk about when AI shortcuts cost more than they save.
+My code of conduct note was my guardrail: I only published work I personally guided, I cited every dataset and called out each AI-assisted contribution, and I talked about when AI shortcuts cost more than they saved.
 Documenting those wins and misses should make it easier for anyone to decide what tools deserve their time.

 Vibe coding is just one way to use AI to help write software.
 People are inventing new workflows daily, from exploratory prototypes to deep, targeted engineering.
-My goal here is to surface the useful patterns, flag the dead ends, and keep the focus on the human creativity that makes the challenge magical.
+My goal here was to surface the useful patterns, flag the dead ends, and keep the focus on the human creativity that makes the challenge magical.

 ### The Workflow

 **Phase 1: Ideation & Concept Selection**
-- Use the SAME ideation prompt for all 3 platforms (ensures fair comparison)
+- Used the SAME ideation prompt for all 3 platforms (ensured fair comparison)
-- Prompt ChatGPT, Claude, and Gemini models with the identical daily theme prompt
+- Prompted ChatGPT, Claude, and Gemini models with the identical daily theme prompt
-- Paste back full outputs from all 3 platforms into Cursor
+- Pasted back full outputs from all 3 platforms into Cursor
-- Cursor logs all ideas and helps analyze/choose the best concept
+- Cursor logged all ideas and helped analyze/choose the best concept
-- If iteration needed: Document Round 1, human feedback, Round 2 (preserves progression)
+- If iteration needed: Documented Round 1, human feedback, Round 2 (preserved progression)
-- Draft one implementation prompt based on chosen concept
+- Drafted one implementation prompt based on chosen concept
-- Add any theme-specific data requirements
+- Added any theme-specific data requirements

 **Phase 2: Parallel Platform Launch**
-- Open 5-15 AI development platforms in browser tabs (ChatGPT, Claude, Gemini, v0, bolt, lovable, etc.)
+- Opened 5-15 AI development platforms in browser tabs (ChatGPT, Claude, Gemini, v0, bolt, lovable, etc.)
-- Copy/paste same prompt to each platform
+- Copied/pasted same prompt to each platform
 - Hit GO on all of them simultaneously
-- Let them work in parallel, see how it goes
+- Let them work in parallel, saw how it went

 **Phase 3: Review & Iteration**
-- Check as they generate results
+- Checked as they generated results
-- Fix errors up with up to 3 tries max
+- Fixed errors as needed (sometimes more, sometimes less attempts)
 - Screenshot all attempts, working or not
-- Deploy code if possible for sharing
+- Deployed code if possible for sharing
-- Optional: Iterate on promising implementations
+- Optional: Iterated on promising implementations

 **Phase 4: Documentation & Analysis**
-- Create day folder with subfolders for each platform
+- Created day folder with subfolders for each platform
-- Document what worked/failed per platform
+- Documented what worked/failed per platform
-- Note patterns, strengths, and failure modes
+- Noted patterns, strengths, and failure modes
-- Commit everything with platform comparison notes
+- Committed everything with platform comparison notes
-- Create a visual HTML report for each day to share the results and my thoughts
+- Created a visual HTML report for each day to share the results and my thoughts

 ### Why This Approach?